KM13377/security-data-analysis/EU_LNG_Imports/README.md

-# Poland Gas Import Diversification (2015–2025)

-## Objective
+EU LNG Imports: Russia vs USA (2021–2025)
+Project Overview

-To assess changes in the diversification of Poland's natural gas imports using the Herfindahl-Hirschman Index (HHI).
+This project analyzes changes in the structure of European Union LNG imports between 2021 and 2025.

-## Tools

-- Microsoft Excel
+The analysis compares the share of LNG imports from Russia and the United States using Eurostat data.

+Research Question
+How did the shares of Russian and American LNG imports to the European Union change after 2021?

-- Data visualization
+Data Source
-- HHI methodology
+Eurostat – Imports of liquefied natural gas from main partners.

-## Key Findings
+Key Findings

-- HHI decreased from 5208 in 2015 to 2648 in 2025.
-- Dependence on Russian gas significantly decreased.
+The United States became the dominant LNG supplier to the European Union.
+Russia’s share declined significantly after 2021.
+The diversification of LNG imports improved EU energy security.
+Tools
+Python
+Pandas
+Matplotlib
+GitHub
+Visualization
-- LNG imports from the United States and Qatar increased.
+The chart shows quarterly changes in LNG import shares from Russia and the United States between 2021 and 2025.
-- Norway became an important supplier.
-- Poland improved the diversification of its gas supply structure.

-## Skills Demonstrated

-- Data analysis
-- Energy security assessment
-- Market concentration analysis
-- Data visualization